 Terah from Bramble Berry replies...Hi Lauren!
 We do not have a go to shower gel recipe.
 Though you can easily thicken your diluted soap base with a salt water solution or product such as Liquid Crothix.
 I will email you personally to discuss this further.

 Terah from Bramble Berry replies...Hi Elsa!
 I'm so sorry you're having problems working with this base.
+Fragrance oils can be really tricky to incorporate in liquid soaps and often this kind of separation is due to the fragrance.
 I will email you personally to help troubleshoot!

 Reply from Bramble BerryHi Erin!
 I'm so glad you like this base!
 To thicken this base with salt water, you can add .5 oz. of regular table salt (very important to use regular table salt) to 1.5 oz. of warm distilled water.
 Then, mix well and add that to your base after you've added fragrance.
 We found about 12 mL of the salt solution in 1 lb. of base created a nice thick soap.
 You can also thicken this soap by adding less water to dilute it.
 I'll be emailing you personally to discuss this more!